databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

 └──────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

+## Accessing Elements in JSON

-## Accessing Elements by Index
+### Accessing by Index

 The VARIANT type contains an array, which is a zero-based array like many other programming languages.
 Each element within the array is also of the VARIANT type.
-Elements can be accessed by their index.
+Elements can be accessed by their index using **square brackets**.

-### Example
+#### Example

-In this example, we demonstrate how to access elements within a VARIANT column that contains an ARRAY.

 Create the table:
 ```sql